Baptistemontan/leptos_i18n/README.md

 }
 ```

-When using plurals, the key `count` variable is reserved and takes as a value `T: Fn() -> i64 + Clone + 'static`, the resulting code looks something like this:
+When using plurals, variable name `count` is reserved and takes as a value `T: Fn() -> i64 + Clone + 'static`, the resulting code looks something like this:

 ```rust
 match count() {